 Spicy Kani Cucumber Salad

-Light, healthy, and delicious this spicy kani cucumber salad is perfect for the warmer spring and summer months.
+Light, healthy, and delicious this spicy kani cucumber salad is perfect for the warm summer months.
 This entire recipe takes only 15 minutes to make, and it is incredibly delicious.
-Made from a few simple ingredients, you’re going to be addicted to this salad.
+Made from a few simple ingredients, you’re going to be addicted to this creamy crab salad recipe.

 Kani is the Japanese terms for crab.
 The origin of the kani cucumber salad is still unclear to this day.
 However, it’s believed that it may have originated in the US.
 That said, I can still remember the first time I tried a kani cucumber salad.
 It was at a small restaurant in Pittsburgh called, Tamari.
 While the restaurant is no longer there, this salad has always been stuck in my mind.